LibertyLocked/zomination/README.md

 XNA game for Xbox 360 and Windows

-This game is released and updated.
+This game is released and updated to 1.1.
 Source code is archived.

 Marketplace link: